Stringy power operations in Tate K-theory: Localization and Fourier expansion

-\end{Def} We will often think of ${}_k\mL(M\mmod G)$ as the groupoid of $k$ open strings in $M\mmod G$ joining together to form one long closed string, where the order of the $k$ strings does not matter (see Figure \ref{Path-of-length-5:Fig}).
+where the disjoint union is over the conjugacy classes of $G$. \end{Def} Think of ${}_k\mL(M\mmod G)$ as the groupoid of $k$ open strings in $M\mmod G$ joining together to form one long closed string, where the order of the $k$ strings does not matter (see Figure \ref{Path-of-length-5:Fig}).